Who We Are

 Joan Parker is passionate about her profession, giving to others and traveling.
 She spends the majority of her time as owner of Empowering Financial Solutions, Inc., a fee-only firm established in 2007 that offers personalized financial planning and investment management services to individuals.

 As a graduate of UC Berkeley, Joan spends time serving as the chairperson of the local scholarship committee, hosting the annual summer picnic and attending football games when time allows.
-She also serves on the Visibility and Marketing committee at the Community Foundation San Luis Obispo County.
+She also serves on the Board of The Community Foundation San Luis Obispo County and Women’s Legacy Fund advisory committee, a fund held at the Foundation.

 Joan shares, “When not in San Luis Obispo – one of the most beautiful cities in the world, I love to travel!
 When approached by Sharon Juhnke, Laura Mullen and Jackie Parker in the summer of 2012, the idea of participating on the board of HumanKind fanned the embers originally sparked while traveling in Tanzania to climb Kilimanjaro and in South Africa to watch the World Cup in 2010 where those less fortunate than ourselves is commonplace.”